 Students will learn all basic tools of analyzing biostatistical data with fundamentals of testing hypotheses, regression analysis, analysis of variance, and nonparametric inference.
 About one fourth of the course will be devoted to probability tools for the purpose of biostatistical data analyses.
 A basis introduction of Bayes rule, sensitivity and specificity, and ROC curve will also be given.
 Primary focus will on biomedical data and its analyses throughout the course.
-Students may also become familiarity with the R statistical software.
+Students may also become familiarity with one of the following statistical software: R, SAS, Minitab, SPSS.